The Trends and Processes Behind Pet Food Formulation

 Science and technology also play a part in developing new pet food formulas.
 In fact, computer software is now available that can provide insights into the manufacturing of pet food.
 Many pet food manufactures are now using software to develop more nutritious pet food recipes.
 This is done by carefully examining the nutrients provided by ingredients as well as the suggested caloric intake.
 These recipes can be weighed against Association of American Feed Control Officials (AAFCO) requirements on nutrition.

-Industry Trends in Pet Food Tasting
+Industry Trends In Pet Food Tasting

 While it’s not possible to ask dogs, cats, or other pets about the palatability of pet food, industry trends are increasingly asking consumers what types their pets prefer.
 Pet parents understand what their animal children like, so it’s important to see things from their perspective.
 Generally, consumers favor bright and varied colors with kibble sizes in dry food that’s not too small.
 The look and smell also play a factor in whether they feel their pets will like a certain pet food.
 Industry trends also show that consumers hold a more negative view of ingredients like meals or animal byproducts.